bayer-science-for-a-better-life/typedb-pytorch-example/README.md

 "grakn-pytorch-geometric" is a separate repo because I did not want to mix library and example code.

-There are only a few scripts in here:
+There are only a few scripts in here ():

+* diagnosis_geometric_and_lightning.py: replicating KGCN in Pytorch Geometric, using Pytoch Lightning to have less verbose training code and many other goodies.
 * diagnosis_pytorch_geometric_minimal.py: a very minimal example using the graph convolution from Kipf and Welling 2017.
-Does not make much sense in terms of machine learninf (node and edge types are not embedded properly for example.) but is showing the bare minimum of code.
+Does not make much sense in terms of machine learning (node and edge types are not embedded properly for example.) but is showing the bare minimum of code.
-* diagnosis_pytorch_geometric_gkcn.py: replicating kgcn (Not finished yet, realized the convolutions go a bit different than I thought.
-Will fix this in a following commit.)
+* diagnosis_pytorch_geometric_gkcn.py: replicating kgcn.
 * diagnosis_dgl.py: did not pursue this for now.
-* diagnosis_geometric_and_lightning.py: Using Pytoch Geometric to have less verbose training code and many other goodies.
 * about_this_graph.py:facts about node and edge (attributes) in diagnosis graph used in the examples.